Mission & Goals

 - Announcements for available Internship and Fellowship opportunities

 - Classroom and group activities that provide information on academic success, personal assessment, job searches, career exploration, and transitioning into the practice of pharmacy.

 Student Community Service

-Professional student pharmacists at the Texas A&M Rangel College of Pharmacy have had an impact on thousands of lives.
-The college has eight active student organizations that reach out to our community when they provide blood glucose and blood pressure screenings at health fairs, lead diabetes and smoking cessation education programs, clean up parks, help children with homework at the Boys and Girls Club, and are engaged in many community action projects in Kingsville and greater South Texas region.
-This past year, our students participated in a total of 85 health related events in Kingsville and the surrounding communities and a total of 17,564 community members attended these events.
+Professional student pharmacists at the Rangel College of Pharmacy have had an impact on thousands of lives.
+The college has eight active student organizations that reach out to our community when they provide blood glucose and blood pressure screenings at health fairs, lead diabetes and smoking cessation education programs, clean up parks, help children with homework at the Boys and Girls Club, and are engaged in many community action projects in Kingsville and the greater South Texas region.
+This past year, our students participated in a total of 85 health-related events in Kingsville and the surrounding communities and a total of 17,564 community members attended these events.